mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

 But how can we access the ListView, `gameAxis` of the Item?
-Turns out we can't just use its `id`, as it's not accessible by external element (we'll get an error about `gameAxis` being undefined). `property` members, however, *can* be accessed: let's add an `alias` to the Item:
+Turns out we can't just use its `id`, as it's not accessible by external element (we'll get an error about `gameAxis` being undefined).
+We can, however, access

+- access `property` members, and
+- call `function` definitions

+instead.
+I'll show what we can access are

+- `property` members: we could , however, *can* be accessed: let's add an `alias` to the Item:

 ```qml hl_lines="5"
 Component {